-Prospectuses may be obtained through the Funds' website.
-The prospectus for the Funds does not contain all of the information set forth in the Funds' registration statement (including the exhibits to the registration statement), parts of which have been omitted in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC").
-For further information about the Funds, please refer to the registration statement.
+Prospectuses may be obtained through the Distributor or on the Fund's website.
+The Prospectus does not contain all of the information set forth in the registration statement (including the exhibits to the registration statement), parts of which have been omitted in accordance with the rules and regulations of the SEC.
+For further information about the Fund, please refer to the Trust's registration statement.